AdamKyle/flare/resources/info/races-and-classes/section-3.md

 As you were looking through the various races and classes you might have noticed a few extra bits of details, such as Accuracy, Dodge and Looting Modifier and the Defence Modifier.

-Both races and classes provide these additional bits of information.
+Both races and classes can provide these additional bonuses.

 **Looting**: Refers to your chance to get gold rushes and drops from the enemy.
 This is also a skill that you can level up over time.
 The higher the skill bonus percentage, the higher the chance of you getting an item.